hyotang666/trivial-formatter/README.md

 and [NAMED-READTABLES](https://github.com/melisgl/named-readtables).

 ### Printer.
-Trivial-formatter heavily depends on a pretty-printing system.
+When you make intermediate objects, you need to make pretty print functions for it.
-You can extend code format with an ordinary common lisp way.
+Trivial-formatter heavily depends on a pretty-printing system so you can extend with an ordinary common lisp way.

 ```lisp
 (defun !-printer (stream exp)